Common issues when scheduling patients & how to solve them.

 1. Being too flexible when scheduling your patients

-2. Patient won’t commit to a time, despite your best efforts to accommodate him or her
+2. Patient won’t commit to a time, despite your best efforts to accommodate them

 3. Patient never answers the phone!